tim-ashton/CSharp-WPF-ConverterDemo/README.md

 # WPF-ConverterDemo
-Demo of MVVM databinding and using a ValueConverter
+Demo of MVVM databinding and using an IValueConverter

 This project demonstrates: